-To collect and report high-quality and timely population-based cancer data in Louisiana to support research, cancer prevention and control.
+To collect and report complete, high-quality, and timely population-based cancer data in Louisiana to support cancer research, control, and prevention.

 To reduce suffering and death from cancer using information collected by the Louisiana Tumor Registry.